 This Ask Me Anything (AMA) session for Master’s and PhD students and postdocs will focus on job search and career exploration strategies.
 The Graduate Career Educator from Career Exploration & Education will answer your questions and direct you to additional resources on best practices for job searching and career exploration.

-Job Search & Career Exploration
+Upcoming Job Search and Career Exploration sessions

 Discover and Communicate Your Career Skills